bluestacks/dev-ops-challenge/README.md

       A.1 This behavior object content stays in an Edge Cache at for at least 48 hours

-Case B. If user opens (https://xxxxxxxxx.cloudfront.net/devops-folder/) it should fetch from other S3 bucket and user should see "Hello, CDN 2 origin is working fine"
+Case B. If the user opens (https://xxxxxxxxx.cloudfront.net/devops-folder/) it should fetch from other S3 bucket and user should see "Hello, CDN 2 origin is working fine"

       B.1 This behavior header should base caching on HOST and CloudFront-Viewer-Country

 # NOTE: Please create only one CloudFront Distribution without the Alternate Domain Names (CNAMEs) and share the CDN domain name to validate the assignment.

-# NOTE: Both the URL's should not include index.html `
+# NOTE: Both the URLs should not include index.html or any .html extension.`

 # Assignment 2